 The modern father is riddled with questions about what to do.
 He often feels guilty about what he’s doing for his children, and what he’s not.
 If you’re feeling this guilt or any anxiety about getting parenting right, it’s okay.
 You’re not alone.
 Even the school system has changed and evolved to handle different generations of children – even if it was slightly.
 The truth is that regardless of how busy you are, or what you personally believe about raising children, there’s a style of parenting for every dad.

 In this article, I will give you some background into some of the factors that influence fatherhood.
 From there, you can make a choice about the way that you want to raise your children.

 - Begin with the End in Mind

 - The Journey into the Unknown

 Begin with the End in Mind

 It was Stephen Covey who wrote about the importance of starting with the idea of what you want at the end of your goal.
-In choosing a style of parenting that works for you, this is critical.
+When choosing a style of parenting that works for you, this is critical.
 However, there are more factors than just you involved in your child’s life.

 What you want

 What do you want to achieve from your parenting?